linode/docs/docs/applications/development/install-gogs-on-debian-jessie.md

         sudo systemctl restart gogs

-6. Open your browser and confirm that `https://example.com` is still working but `http://example.com:3000` is not working anymore.
+6. Open your browser.
+Confirm that `https://example.com` is still running and `http://example.com:3000` is not.